gcascio/commet/README.md

 ## Intro

 Commet creates commit messages using Ollama.
-There are plenty of tools out there that do this but I was looking for something that does not run a pr-commit hook but is just an alternative CLI command to `git commit` which I can use across my projects and integrates into my current workflow.
+There are plenty of tools out there that do this but I was looking for something that does not rely on a pre-commit hook or similar.
+Instead I wanted just an alternative CLI command to `git commit` which I can use across my projects and integrates into my current workflow.

 ## How it works

 Commet does three things using your local git installation and Ollama:

-1. Get the current diff of the staged files (`git diff --cached`)
+1. Get the current diff of the staged files (e.g. `git diff --cached`)
 2. Send the diff with a prompt asking for a commit message to Ollama
 3. Commit the changes and opening the editor to potentially edit the message (`git commit -m <the message> -e`)